Skip to main content

 • Configuration Access

-• Subdomain: Subdomain assigned to your Opsgenie instance.
+• Subdomain: Enter the subdomain assigned to your Opsgenie instance.

-• API key: API key generated in Opsgenie.
+• API key: Enter your Opsgenie API key.

-• Use European service region (optional): Enables the EU region of Opsgenie when toggled on.
+• Use European service region: Optionally, toggle this setting on to enable the EU region of Opsgenie.

 If you’ve set everything up correctly, you’ll see the option to Remove Integration in settings.